-Those opposing Bharat Ratna to Savarkar should spend time in Jail: Sanjay Raut
+Those opposing Bharat Ratna to Savarkar should spend time in jail: Sanjay Raut

 The Congress is against offering the highest civilian honor to Savarkar, who is hailed in high esteem by the right-wing parties.
 "Savarkar's opponents should spend two days in the (erstwhile) Andaman Cellular Jail to understand the hardships he was put through by the British," Raut said.

 Congress leader Rahul Gandhi had kicked up a row in December 2019, when he refused to apologize for his "rape in India" remark, saying "My name is Rahul Gandhi, not Rahul Savarkar".
-Reacting to Raut's comments, Maharashtra minister and Yuva Sena president Aaditya Thackeray said there was no need to delve into the past.
+Reacting to Raut's comments, Maharashtra minister and Yuva Sena president Aaditya Thackeray said there was no need to dwell rpt dwell on the past.

 Aaditya said he was not aware of which capacity Raut made the statement.
 "The Maharashtra Vikas Aghadi (MVA) speaks of the aspirations of people.
 Many people are feeling bad that there is no conflict between Congress and Shiv Sena.